 An essay can be seen in the university as a mixture of housework and discussion.
 It follows a clear structure and deals with a clearly defined topic, a question or a problem.
 Compared to other genres, it is noticeable that an essay contains a personal opinion and often looks at the topic from a subjective point of view.

 At the university, students learn to write essays, especially in humanities subjects.
-This requires some practice, since the essay structurally and substantively follows clear rules that must be known to the author.
+This requires some practice, since the cheapest essay writing service structurally and substantively follows clear rules that must be known to the author.
 In any case, it is a treatise that – roughly described – has a “witty content” and discusses it quite briefly, but nevertheless with a high level of sophistication.
 The aim of the essay is to discuss a specific topic or problem, to reflect and justify the author’s opinion, and to give the reader food for thought as to the topic being dealt with.
 The essay follows clear rules and has a clear structure, so this will be briefly explained below.

 The introduction serves as an introduction to the topic to be dealt with.
 It makes sense to explain why this topic has been chosen and which problems are associated with it.
 In this context, it can be helpful to pick up current events.
 Such “hangers” generally make it much easier to get started on the topic to be dealt with and help the reader to grasp the problem and to create concrete references to the lifeworld.